 4. Official Graduate Transcript(s)

+5. Three Letters of Recommendation.
 Applicants will not be penalized if they provide more than three letters.
 Also, it is fine if one of the letters is from the applicant's DCT.

 DUKE INTERNSHIP PROGRAM'S INTERVIEW DAYS:

 Applicants may be invited for an interview after a review of application materials.
 Notification of whether the applicant is being invited or not will be no later than December 15 through email.
 For those being invited for an interview, emails with more detailed information will be provided for planning travel to our site.